Maria Maria: Legacy

-"Maria Maria" became such a success that Carlos Santana worked together with chef Roberto Santibañez and California business Dudum Sports and Entertainment to open a restaurant chain named after the song.
-The menu, created by Santibañez, contains tradition Mexican food with alterations, containing meals such as mushroom fajitas, coconut ceviche, and guacamole made from seafood.
-Only four of these restaurants are operational, with two in northern California, one in Arizona, and one in Texas.
-Five artists were recruited to design the restaurants' decor.
+Carlos Santana worked with chef Roberto Santibañez and California business Dudum Sports and Entertainment (DSE) to open a restaurant chain named after the song in 2007.
+The menu, created by Santibañez with assistance from Santana, contains traditional Mexican food with modern alterations, including duck tacos, zucchini-filled poblanos, chipotle sauce, and salmon filet.
+Only four of these restaurants are still operational, with two in Northern California, one in Arizona, and one in Texas.
+Five painters and visual artists were recruited to design the restaurants' decor, which was inspired by Santana's music.